StarStrider23/Financial-Volatility-Risk-Forecasting/README.md

 Additional analysis included feature importance evaluation for machine learning models and investigation of violation clustering during periods of changing market volatility.

+Although a necessary level of background is given below, the reader may also familiarize oneself with the following project: https://github.com/StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project.
+The project includes some further discussion on GARCH(1,1), VaR and ES.

 # Background

+## Feature Engineering

+Forecasting future volatility requires transforming historical returns into informative explanatory variables.
+All features used in this project were constructed exclusively from past observations to avoid the bias related to future leakage.

+The following features are considered:

+* **Lagged returns (`lag_return`)** represent previous daily returns and capture short-term dependencies in the return series.
+* **Rolling mean (`roll_mean`)** measures the average return over a moving window and provides information about recent market trends.
+* **Exponentially weighted rolling volatility (`roll_vol`)** similar to the rolling mean, but for volatility, however it is exponentially weighted which means that it assigns greater importance to more recent observations.
+* **Momentum** represents accumulated historical returns and is used to identify persistent upward or downward price movements.
+* **Volatility ratio (`vol_ratio`)** compares short-term and long-term volatility and can indicate transitions between different volatility regimes.
+* **Volatility change (`vol_change`)** measures the difference between short-term and long-term volatility and reflects the speed at which market uncertainty changes.

+Using multiple rolling windows allows the models to capture both short-term market fluctuations and longer-term volatility behaviour.

+## Volatility Forecasting Models

+Several forecasting approaches are evaluated, ranging from simple benchmark methods to machine learning algorithms and classical econometric models.

+### Historical Average

+The historical average model forecasts future volatility using the average historical volatility observed during the training period.
+Although simple, it provides a useful benchmark for evaluating more advanced forecasting methods.

+### Persistence Model

+The persistence model assumes that future volatility equals the most recently observed volatility.
+Due to the strong persistence commonly observed in financial volatility, this model often provides a surprisingly competitive baseline.

+### Linear Regression

+Linear regression models future volatility as a linear combination of the engineered features.
+The model assumes a linear relationship between historical market characteristics and future realized volatility.

+### Ridge Regression

+Ridge regression extends linear regression by introducing L2 regularization.
+The regularization term reduces the influence of highly correlated features and helps improve model stability while reducing the risk of overfitting.

+### Random Forest

+Random Forest is an ensemble learning algorithm that combines predictions from multiple decision trees.
+By averaging the outputs of many trees, Random Forest can model nonlinear relationships while reducing prediction variance compared with a single decision tree.

+### XGBoost

+XGBoost (Extreme Gradient Boosting) is a gradient boosting algorithm that constructs decision trees sequentially.
+Each new tree attempts to correct the prediction errors of the previous ensemble, enabling the model to learn complex nonlinear relationships between historical features and future volatility.
+Regularization techniques incorporated within XGBoost also help control model complexity.

+### GARCH(1,1)

+GARCH (The Generalized Autoregressive Conditional Heteroskedasticity) model is one of the most widely used econometric models for volatility forecasting.
+Unlike machine learning models, GARCH directly models the conditional variance of financial returns by relating current volatility to previous volatility and previous return shocks.
+The model is particularly well suited for financial time series because it captures volatility clustering observed in asset returns.

+## Portfolio Risk Measures

+Accurate volatility forecasts are essential for estimating portfolio risk.
+In this project, forecasted volatility is used to calculate two widely applied risk measures, i.e. Value-at-Risk (VaR) and Expected Shortfall (ES).

+### Value-at-Risk (VaR)

+Value-at-Risk estimates the maximum expected portfolio loss over a specified time horizon for a given confidence level.
+For example, a one-day 95% VaR of 2% indicates that losses greater than 2% are expected to occur on approximately 5% of trading days.

+### Expected Shortfall (ES)

+Expected Shortfall measures the average loss conditional on the VaR threshold being exceeded.
+Unlike VaR, ES provides information about the magnitude of extreme losses and is therefore considered a more informative measure of tail risk.

+## Model Evaluation

+Besides the error

+The **Kupiec unconditional coverage test** evaluates whether the observed number of VaR violations is consistent with the selected confidence level.

+The **Christoffersen independence test** evaluates whether VaR violations occur independently over time.
+Passing the Kupiec test indicates correct long-run coverage, whereas passing the Christoffersen test additionally requires that violations do not occur in clusters.
+Together, these tests provide a comprehensive assessment of the reliability of the estimated market risk.

 # Structure